OpenLDAP example with URL base at login

 Invalid users:

 The OpenKM integration with LDAP has two steps.
-In the first step, configure OpenKM to retrieve the list of users and roles from the LDAP.
-This list is cached during 30-45 minutes by OpenKM to prevent overloading the LDAP server.
-You can clean the cache from Administration > Tools > Cache stats.
-In the second step configure login, this configuration works always in real time.
+In the first step, configure OpenKM to retrieve the list of users and roles from LDAP.
+This list is cached for 30-45 minutes by OpenKM to prevent overloading the LDAP server.
+You can clear the cache from Administration > Tools > Cache stats.
+In the second step, configure login.
+This configuration always works in real time.

 Step 1 - configuration parameters

-We suggest login in OpenKM with the admin URL ( for example http://localhost:8080/openkm/admin/index ) because in the next steps will be necessary to restart OpenKM service and you do not want to lose administration access.
+We suggest logging in to OpenKM with the admin URL (for example http://localhost:8080/openkm/admin/index) because in the next steps it will be necessary to restart the OpenKM service and you do not want to lose administrative access.

-The first action should be to modify principal.adapter parameter value and restart OpenKM service.
-Because session ID is kept in the browser you should not lose the login after the service restarted and can continue working in the administration.
-After this change, the users and roles list will be empty from the administration.
-Until success configuring the next parameters these lists will be empty.
+The first action should be to modify principal.adapter parameter value and restart the OpenKM service.
+Because the session ID is kept in the browser, you should not lose the login after the service is restarted and can continue working in the administration.
+After this change, the users and roles lists will be empty in the administration.
+Until you successfully configure the next parameters, these lists will be empty.

 Go to Administration > Configuration parameters: